StevenMapes/django-aws-api-gateway-websockets/README.md

 it back to avoid receiving CSRF Token failures.

 # Python and Django Support
-This project officially supports Python 3.8+ and Django 4.2+.
+This project supports Python 3.8 to 3.13 and Django 4.2 to 5.1.
+It may work with older versions of Django but I am not supporting anything below 4.2.

 | **Python/Django** | **4.2** | **5.0** | **5.1** |
 |-------------------|---------|---------|---------|